insidert/insidert/src/content/blog/books-i-read.md

 - Never split the difference.
 - The lean startup.
 - Man's search for meaning
+    - Based on the true stories and events, this is one of the remarkable reads.
+You will develop a new outlook for life, suffering and hope.
+    - Year of completion: 2022
+- The Richest Man in Babylon
+    - Everyone should read this book.
+The necessary foundations on how to manage your expenses and how to deal with money.
+A good read.
+Hightly recommended.
+    - Year of completion: 2023

 ## Current Readings

-- The Richest Man in Babylon
+- Influence

 ## In queue

 - Thinking fast and slow
 - The courage to be disliked
-- Influence
 - Steve Jobs

 ## I recommend